sass/sass-site/source/blog/034-request-for-comments-color-spaces.md

 ---
-title: 'Request for Comments: Color Spaces'
+title: "Request for Comments: Color Spaces"
 author: Miriam Suzanne and Natalie Weizenbaum
 date: 2022-09-21 13:00:00 -8
 ---

 There's been a lot of exciting work in the CSS color specifications lately, and as it begins to land in browsers we've been preparing to add support for it in Sass as well.
-The first and largest part of that is adding support for _color spaces_ to Sass, which represents a huge (but largely backwards-compatible) rethinking of the way colors work.
+The first and largest part of that is adding support for *color spaces* to Sass, which represents a huge (but largely backwards-compatible) rethinking of the way colors work.

 Historically, all colors in CSS have existed in the same color space, known as